chrisgrieser/nvim-tinygit/README.md

 -- `git push`
 require("tinygit").push({ pullBefore = false, force = false }) -- options default to `false`

+-- Search the git history of the current file for a (case-insensitive) term ("git pickaxe") -- Select from the matching commits to open a diff popup. require("tinygit").searchFileHistory()
 ```

 ## Example Workflows